Recommendations

 Horniman Museum and Gardens

-A south London gem, the Horniman Museum and Gardens boasts over 16 acres of outdoor space with dramatic views of the city.
-Explore the Gardens with your four-legged friend on a lead, and let them roam free in the Meadow Field; however, they cannot enter the Museum or the Nature Trail.
+A south London gem, the Horniman Museum and Gardens boasts over 16 acres of outdoor space with dramatic views across the city.
+Explore the gardens with your four-legged friend on a lead, and let them roam free in the Meadow Field; however, they cannot enter the Museum or the Nature Trail.

 Please note: only assistance dogs are allowed inside the museum.